 Four 6-inch banana leaf rounds, if unavailable use wax paper

-Pre-heat the oven to 220 degrees Celcius (fan forced).
+Pre-heat the oven to 220°C (fan forced).
 Brush the bibingka mould/containers with butter and line with the banana leaves or wax paper.

-Divide the mixture among the lined containers, nestle the duck eggs (I used half a duck egg per cake, quartered), cheddar cheese strips and kesong puti and finally 1 tablespoon sugar per cake.
+4. Divide the mixture among the lined containers, nestle the duck eggs (sliced), cheese strips and kesong puti and finally 1 tablespoon sugar per cake.

-Set the cakes on the top rack of the oven and bake until firm, around 15 minutes.
+5. Set the cakes on the top rack of the oven and bake until firm, around 15 minutes.
+(Check it, before it reaches 15 minutes to prevent over cooking).